 But suppose you've been swimming in a vat of brandy (see Dangerous Liquids, above), and after you get out, soaked in highly flammable alcohol, THEN you get hit with a fire effect?
 It is entirely reasonable that you would burst into flame.

 Characters at risk of catching fire are allowed a Hard reflex saving throw of their CR to avoid this fate.
 If a character's clothes or hair catch fire, he suffers the Singed condition with the damage based on his CR, or the CR of the effect which caused the ignition, whichever is higher.
 Removing this singed condition is done as normal, although at GM discretion you may need to do other things in your given set of circumstances.

 Extinguish / Douse a Fire

-Core Rules: A character on fire may automatically extinguish the flames by jumping into enough water to douse himself.
-If no body of water is at hand, rolling on the ground or smothering the fire with cloaks or the like permits the character another save with a +4 bonus.
+A character on fire may automatically extinguish the flames by jumping into enough water to douse himself.
+Similarly, tossing flaming objects into a body of water larger than their Size extinguishes them.
+If no body of water is at hand, rolling the person or object on the ground or smothering the fire with cloaks will do the trick after one full round action spent on the activity.

 Starvation and Thirst

 A character who has no air to breathe can hold their breath for 1 minute.
 After 1 minute, they receive the Gagging condition as they begin to run out of air.